The Real Winners and Losers from UFC Fight Night: Cejudo vs. Dillashaw

 Loser: Karl Roberson

 When a fighter steps up on short notice, they are almost never a loser.
-Especially when they are fighting a higher-ranked fighter.
+Especially when they are facing a higher-ranked opponent.

-That was the case for Karl Roberson.
-He stepped up and took on Glover Teixeira without much preparation time.
+That was the case for 28-year-old Karl Roberson, who took on Glover Teixeira with just over a week's notice.

 So why the loser tag?
 Because he had this fight won.

 As Teixeira sought a takedown, Roberson landed hard elbows that hurt his opponent.
-He was able to go after a finish.
-Unable to capitalize, Texieira grabbed hold and didn't let go.
-Roberson couldn't separate and go back to a distance or defend the takedown.
+He went after a finish, but Teixeira grabbed hold, and Roberson couldn't separate or defend the takedown.
 The Brazilian made it look easy.

-The reversal of fortunes was so quick and decisive that it was surprising.
-Roberson looked to have an upset win, and within another minute, the fight was over and the older man had the victory.
+The reversal of fortunes was surprisingly quick and decisive.
+Roberson looked to have an upset win, and within another minute, the fight was over and the 39-year-old had the victory.

 Winner: Donald Cerrone